Patna Bird Sanctuary

 Patna Bird Sanctuary is a protected area in Uttar Pradesh's Etah district encompassing a lentic lake that is an important wintering ground for migrating birds..
 It is situated near a town Jalesar which is also known as Ghungroo Nagari or Bell City.
 It was founded in 1991 and covers an area of 1.09 km2.
 With a lake area of only 1 km2, it is the smallest bird sanctuary in Uttar Pradesh.
+The sanctuary has been designated as a protected Ramsar site since 2026.

 The water quality of the lake supports a wide range of avifauna during winter season.
 The entire lake area gets covered by profuse growth of macrophytic vegetation of water hyacinth and Potamogeton species during summers.